jamesdsmith99/pegasus/readme.md

 ## JointGAN

 ### GAN
 The GAN allows a generator network to be trained to map noise to realistic samples from some data distribution.
-GANs can learn to do this sampling without having to estimate the density function of the distribution.
-This is done by training two networks playing an adversarial mini-max game:
+GANs can learn to do this sampling without having to explicitly evaluate the density function of the distribution.
+This is done by training two networks playing a mini-max game:

 $$\min_G \max_D V(D,G) =\mathbb{E}_{x\sim p_{data}(x)}[\log D(x)]+\mathbb{E}_{z\sim p_z(z)}[\log(1-D(G(z)))]$$